 “I just kept expanding,” says Heather.
 “I tested to see if Astilbe would do well, then Hostas, then Geranium and Lamium -- all the things that I figured would grow but you never know because we have clay soil.”
 Heather says they mixed in several yards of compost with their existing clay soil and things are growing just fine.

 She also had inspiration from a client’s garden she worked on several years ago.
 “A client’s garden in town was so cute, cozy and private, you wouldn’t even know there was a main road right next to it,” says Heather. “ I loved the texture and feel of the garden, and it looked really polished.
-I was her gardener and I didn’t have to weed it; so I loved that it was easy but looked really nice.”
+I was her gardener and I didn’t have to weed it; so I loved that it was easy, but looked really nice.”

-Heather is quick to say that she wouldn’t necessarily call her gardens “easy,” which I think is pretty apparent after several hours of photographing without a weed in sight.
+Heather is quick to say that she wouldn’t necessarily call her gardens “easy,” which I think is pretty apparent after several hours of photographing without a weed in sight!
 But she does say they are easier than others.
-“I only like to garden in the shade so for me it’s fun to work in the backyard.
+Heather chooses plants she knows will work in her shade garden, such as easy to grow Hostas, Daylilies, Begonias, and Bee Balm.
+“I only like to garden in the shade, so for me it’s fun to work in the backyard.
 It gets about 4 hours of sun per day, so most of the day is shaded and easy to work.
 It’s just enough sun that we can pretty much grow most things,” she says.

-“It’s absolutely my passion and my hobby.
-People always ask me, “why do you have so many gardens?
+“Gardening absolutely my passion and my hobby.
+People always ask me, “Why do you have so many gardens?
 How do you keep up with them?”
 I garden because it’s easy for me and I don’t find it stressful.
 It’s my number one thing I do every week.
 My husband likes riding bikes, I like to spend hours hanging out in the garden.
 And I have pet hummingbirds so I love sitting out there and watching the hummingbirds.
 Gardening also feeds into my cut flower addiction.

 Heather’s love of gardening is obvious as you walk around her property and her family enjoys the fruits of her labor often, sitting at the picnic table out back or on the floating adirondack chairs.
 “It’s just so private and cozy,” says Heather, “it’s a great place to sit out and have a cocktail at the end of the day.”